April Fool's Day (1986 film): Plot

 On the weekend leading up to April Fools' Day, a group of college friends, consisting of Harvey Edison, Nikki Brashares, Rob Ferris, Skip St. John, Nan Youngblood, Chaz Vyshinski, Kit Graham, and Arch Cummings, gather to celebrate spring break by spending the weekend at the island mansion of Skip's cousin and Vassar student Muffy St. John.
 As Muffy prepares details around the house, she finds an old jack-in-the-box and recalls receiving the toy at a childhood birthday party.
 Her friends, meanwhile, joke around on the pier while awaiting the ferry.
 En route to the island, as their antics become more boisterous, local deckhand Buck is seriously injured in a gruesome accident.

 Once on the island, it turns out that Muffy has set up a variety of pranks throughout the mansion, ranging from simple gags such as a whoopee cushion and dribble glasses and exploding cigars to more complex and disturbing pranks, such as an audiotape of a baby crying in Nan's room and heroin paraphernalia in Arch's wardrobe.
 Despite this, the group tries to relax, until Skip goes missing, and Kit catches a glimpse of what looks like his dead body.
 Soon, Arch and Nan also go missing.
 During a search for the pair, Nikki falls into the island's well, where she finds the severed heads of Skip and Arch, along with the dead body of Nan.
-The remaining group members then discover that the phone lines are dead and there is no way to get off the island until Monday.
+The remaining group members then discover that there is no way to get off the island until Monday.